Dancing Before the Lord

 Contrary to what many think, David wasn’t making a fool of himself.
 He wasn’t putting on a show.
 He was demonstrating genuine joy among his people!

 One of the most emotional moments I’ve experienced took place at the Western Wall in Jerusalem on Erev Shabbat, the Eve of Sabbath.
-Spontaneously, three or four Hassidic men began energetically dancing the horah at the center of the Western Wall Plaza.
+Spontaneously, three or four Hasidic men began energetically dancing the horah at the center of the Western Wall Plaza.
 Within seconds, the number grew to hundreds; and, in minutes there were several circles with thousands of men enthusiastically dancing and exuberantly singing “Hava Nagila.”
 The extreme joy of the participating throngs was palpable, invigorating and never to be forgotten.

 Actually, David’s dancing was only a pretext for her disdain.
 She believed it was problematic that David was motivated to honor the Lord with the same joyful abandon as one of his subjects.
 She repudiated the fact that he had replaced his royal robes for a linen ephod, the clothing of a common man.
 Michal believed David lacked the decorum befitting a king; and, where was the royal protocol on behalf of his subjects?

 Ultimately, it would appear she shared the penchant for her father’s envy of David.
 Like Saul, Michal also shared her father’s attitude toward the Ark of the Covenant; it wasn’t a priority; there was no passion for the things of the Lord.

 David was beloved by the people because his behavior demonstrated intense zeal for the true and living God.
 Bringing the Ark to Jerusalem brought worship of Jehovah back to the forefront of the people of Israel—it was the right thing to do.

 David had passion and joy because God was the center of his life.